 You need to wait 24 hours before rescheduling your exam.
 Which is good, because it gives you time to study the content areas where you missed multiple questions.
 In fact, you may want to give yourself a little more time.
 Now that you’ve seen the actual licensing exam, you’ll have a better idea of what to study for your retake.
 Why not give yourself a little extra study time to make sure you have the material down pat?

 Reschedule your exam when you’re ready.
 You’ll be more prepared this time around, so you’ll have a better chance of passing!

-If you fail your second attempt, there’s no need to panic.
-You can take the exam up to 3 times within a 12-month period.
+If you fail your second attempt, you might be wondering how may times can you retake the real estate exam?.
+There’s no need ot panic, you can take the exam up to 3 times within a 12-month period.

 And what happens if you fail that third attempt?
 We’ll cover that next.

 If you fail the licensing exam 3 times, it’s not the end of the world.
 This has happened to multiple agents who have gone on to have successful real estate careers.
 You just need to persevere through this setback.

 If you failed the real estate exam 3 times, the state requires additional education.
 For each failed portion of the exam (national, state, or both), you will need to take an additional 30 hours of education.